-The Creative Works Award was established to recognise major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.
+The Creative Works Award recognises major creative works, including art works, performances, productions, compositions and architectural designs produced by UCT staff.

-The award may be made to jointly-produced creative works, but if non-UCT persons are involved, the UCT contributor should have played the most significant role.
-Most of the work should have been done during the producer's time of employment at the university.
+The award may be made to jointly-produced creative works, but if non-UCT people are involved, the UCT contributor must have played the biggest role.

 Creative Works Award 2017